Howard scores 51, Marquette beats Southern Cal 101-79

 The senior guard, with one game remaining, also shattered the tourney overall point total of 77 established by Monmouth’s Justin Robertson in 2015.

 Howard’s third career game of 50 or more points ended with 5:36 left when he made a free throw following a lay-up to complete a 3-point play.
+He left to a standing ovation.

 Trailing 11-6 early on, Marquette (5-1) put together a nearly half-long surge behind Howard’s 26 points to go up 57-36 at the break.